peterhinch/micropython-async/TUTORIAL.md

 If this matters to the application, create a long delay by awaiting a short one in a loop.
 The coro `asyn.sleep` [supports this](./PRIMITIVES.md#41-coro-sleep).

+## 4.5 Exceptions

+Where an exception occurs in a coro, it should be trapped either in that coro or in a coro which is awaiting its completion.
+This ensures that the exception is not propagated to the scheduler.
+If this occurred it would stop running, passing the exception to the code which started the scheduler.

+Using `throw` to throw an exception to a coro is unwise.
+It subverts the design of `uasyncio` by forcing the coro to run, and possibly terminate, when it is still queued for execution.
+I haven't entirely thought through the implications of this, but it's a thoroughly bad idea.

 ###### [Contents](./TUTORIAL.md#contents)